 What are the sleeping arrangements during the trip?

-All guests receive a sleeping bag with fresh sheets, a cot, and camp chair for use in camp each night.
+All guests receive a sleeping bag with fresh sheets, a cot, and camp chair for use in camp.
 Additionally, 3-man tents are available that accommodate two cots and gear with a walkway in the middle.
 Many guests choose to sleep under the stars on their cots and set up a tent for privacy while changing, store gear, or in case of rain.
 Be sure to keep gear bags inside the tent, and possibly supplement with a heavy rock in each corner of the tent in case of wind.
 Tents sit on top of the sandy campsites and are not designed with stakes that would be pounded into the ground for stability.
 Solo travelers would be given their own tent and not expected to share.
-Tents and cots will be loaded back on the rafts each morning with all the other gear.
+Tents and cots will be loaded back on the rafts in the morning with all the other gear.

 How do I bathe while on the river?